SamRuyle/ChangePlusPlus/README.txt

 Reflection: I had a lot of fun with this project.
 This was the first time I ever made a full stack project without anyone holding my hand, and it was very satisfying to watch my project come to life.
-Some of the code an algorithms I wrote were a little bit sloppy, and I would love to go back and tweak and work on them some more.
+Some of the code and algorithms I wrote were a little bit sloppy, and I would love to go back and tweak and work on them some more.
 I also would love to go back and make the frontend prettier.

 I think this was a very cool project, especially for someone's first solo project.
 It was fun and